Menu

 All Levels

 Learn the basics of preparing and operating a loom.
 Participants will weave a sampler piece combining a wide range of useful weaves.
 Beginning students will complete one or two simple projects of their choice by the end of this term.
 Intermediate and advanced students will weave projects with more complex structures using multi-harness looms.
-Beginning students have a materials fee of $14 payable to the instructor.
+Note: A makeup class for the missed session on 7/29 will be discussed with the class.
+Beginning students have a materials fee of $18 payable to the instructor.
 Includes one 3-hour weekly practice session during monitored practice hours.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details regarding registration, accessibility, communication, photography and cancellation.
+Please click here for more details.

 Suggested Ages: 18+